 Thank you Mel.
 It's too bad that the pro-feral cat advocates possess so much power.

-Mel Carriere from San Diego California on May 23, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on May 23, 2013:

 Here here!
 I am a supporter of wildlife, and the wild tabbies are out of control.
 I know a lady who has been feeding the wild cats in a vacant lot for about twenty years now, and I feel sorry for the extra stress she is giving the wild birds that are nesting out there.
 I am sure she has good intentions, but if she could feel the pain of the wild creatures that these animals torture and kill maybe her viewpoint would change.
 Keep fighting the good fight.